Hum Tum (2022 TV series): Development

 In December 2021, writer Saima Akram Chaudhry revealed in an interview that one of her upcoming Ramadan play is titled Hum Tum, which will begin shooting in January.
 In January 2022, it was reported that Danish Nawaz will direct the series, which made this his second collaboration with writer after the 2021 series Chupke Chupke.

 The series is produced by Momina Duraid under her banner MD Productions.
 It marks Ahad Raza Mir's third and Ramsha Khan's first collaboration with the production house.

 Casting

 In January 2022, it was reported that Ahad Raza Mir and Ramsha Khan joined the leading cast as Adam and Neha.
 In February 2022, the casting of Sarah Khan and Junaid Khan was confirmed, in the leading roles, with Khan and Mir.
+Before Sarah Khan, Zoya Nasir was approached for the part which she declined due to her scheduling conflict with Geo TV's Ramadan special Chaudhry and Sons.

 Besides the leading cast, Arjumand Rahim, Adnan Jaffar, Munazza Arif, Syed Mohammad Ahmed, Uzma Beg and Farhan Ally Agha, Anoushey Rania Khan and Aina Asif, were chosen to portray the supporting roles.
 It was also confirmed that YouTuber, Danish Ali has joined the cast in a supporting role, marking his television debut.